Alamofire + AlamofireObjectMapper

 Why use a static api?

-The limited api lets us focus on Alamofire and Realm instead of having to understand an external api, set up a developer account, handle auth logic etc.
+The limited API lets us focus on Alamofire and Realm instead of having to understand an external API, set up a developer account, handle auth logic etc.

-Define the domain model
+Defining the domain model

 Start by creating a clean Xcode project.
 I went with a simple iOS storyboard app, but you can set it up in any way you like.

-The app will fetch movie data from the api.
-A Movie has basic info and a cast list of MovieActors.
-For simplicity, MovieActor only has a name to show how easy deep mapping is with Alamofire.
+The app fetches movies from the API.
+A Movie has basic info and a cast of MovieActor.
+MovieActor only has a name to show how easy deep mapping is with Alamofire.

 struct Movie {